Two people hiking Mount Kattanakken in Jostedalsbreen national park, Fjord Norway

 Feel like a true polar explorer in one of Svalbard's seven Arctic national parks.

 Always go with a guide.
-This is the kingdom of the polar bears!
+This is the kingdom of the polar bear!

-Explore nature, but remember that you are not always able to call your friends from these remote areas.
+Explore nature, but remember that you are not always able to make calls from these remote areas.

 Remember to bring an old-fashioned map and follow the mountain safety code when venturing into the wild.